cisco-sso/kdf/content/getting-started/mac/index.md

 ![docker-preferences-kubernetes-starting](/images/docker-preferences-kubernetes-starting.png)

-- Once Kubernetes is ready, you will see `Kubernetes is running`
+- Once Kubernetes is ready, you will see `Kubernetes is running`.

 ![docker-preferences-kubernetes-running](/images/docker-preferences-kubernetes-running.png)